 Michelle Williams Gamaker’s upcoming solo exhibition in March 2023, Our Mountains Are Painted on Glass, premieres a new film work, titled Thieves, at the South London Gallery.
 Thieves is a sequel to The Bang Straws, which was supported by a Stuart Croft Foundation Moving Image Award in 2020.
 Through her practice British-Sri Lankan artist Michelle Williams Gamaker explores race, identity, her love of…Read More

-Anna Brass’ new experiment film ‘Haukebodde Hacoud Hacwod Aukud’, which was supported by a Stuart Croft Foundation Moving Image Award in 2020, screens for the first time on 25 March at Ancient House Museum in Norfolk.
-Set in late medieval Italy and Essex, Anna Brass’ short film draws on diverse imagery to depict a world…Read More
+Anna Brass’ new experiment film ‘Haukebodde Hacoud Hacwod Aukud’, which was supported by a Stuart Croft Foundation Moving Image Award in 2020, screens for the first time this weekend on 25 March at Ancient House Museum in Thetford and 26 March at The Assembly House in Norwich.
+Set in late medieval Italy and Essex, Anna…Read More

 The Stuart Croft Foundation is developing a beautiful new book that will be the first monograph to focus on the highly influential artist-filmmaker Stuart Croft.
 The book will feature Croft’s highly cinematic film stills and production photographs, as well as drawings, draft scripts, and handwritten production notes from his extensive archive.
 The acclaimed novelist Deborah…Read More